Duet3D/wiki-content/User_manual/Reference/Gcode_meta_commands.md

 String literals are surrounded by double quote characters (e.g. *"Hello world"*).
 To include a double-quote character in a string iteral, use two double-quote characters (e.g. *"Here is some ""quoted text"""*).

+Character literals (supported in RRF 3.5.0-rc.1 and later) are surrounded by single quote characters (e.g. 'a').

 There are no literals of other types, however the Boolean constants **true** and **false** are available.

 ## Object model properties